SSRI Birth Defect Related Lawsuits

 Do I have a SSRI birth defect related Lawsuit?

-The attorneys at Slater Slater Schulman LLP are dedicated to the representation of plaintiffs in SSRI lawsuits.
+Slater Slater Schulman LLP is dedicated to the representation of plaintiffs in SSRI lawsuits.
 Our firm is handling litigation related to these injuries nationwide.

 If you or someone you love has taken an SSRI while pregnant and given birth to a child with a congenital birth defect, you should contact Slater Slater Schulman LLP for a free consultation by filling out the form on this page or by calling (800) 251-6990.